andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 - *AI Ethics* by Mark Coeckelbergh

 Epistemology and Mathematics
-- _Introduction to the Philosophy of Mathematics_ by Bertrand Russel
+- _Introduction to the Philosophy of Mathematics_ by Bertrand Russell
 - _Introduction to Godel's Theorems_ by Peter Smith
 - *Hume's Problem Solved: The Optimality of Meta-Induction* by Gerhard Schurz
 - *On Logic and the Theory of Science* by Jean Cavailles
+- *An Introduction to Godel's Theorems* by Peter Smith

 Consciousness and the Philosophy of Life
 - *The Feeling of Life Itself: Why Consciousness is Widespread but can't be Computed* by Christof Koch